 If pain occurs in one area, it may be caused by

 If pain affects the whole breast, it may be caused by

-Breast pain is the first symptom in only a few women with breast cancer Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+If breast pain is the only symptom, it is usually not a sign of breast cancer Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more .

 Changes in the levels of the female hormones estrogen and progesterone can cause breast pain.
 Levels of these hormones increase just before or during a menstrual period and during pregnancy.
 When these levels increase, they cause the milk glands and ducts of the breasts to enlarge and the breasts to retain fluid.
 The breasts then become swollen and sometimes painful.
 Such pain is usually felt throughout the breasts, making them tender to touch.
 Pain related to the menstrual period may come and go for months or years.
 Taking birth control pills (oral contraceptives) or hormone therapy after menopause can also cause hormone levels to increase and cause this kind of pain.

-Women with warning signs may have a breast infection and should see a doctor within a day or two.
+Women with severe pain, redness, or swelling may have a breast infection and should see a doctor within a day or two.